 Over the next few weeks, we will be sharing articles on the topic of what to do when you find yourself out of work unexpectedly.
 Future articles will look at:

 - using your networks to search for a job

 - staying positive and focused

 This week’s article is about adjusting your budget.
-In a previous article, I advised that everyone should have at a minimum, a six month account.
-A six month account is a readily liquid bank account that has sufficient funds to cover your current lifestyle for six months.
-My accountant husband read the article later and told me that under the current economic conditions the six month account should be a minimum eighteen to twenty-four-month account.
+In a previous article, I advised that everyone should have at a minimum, a six-month account.
+A six-month account is a readily liquid bank account that has sufficient funds to cover your current lifestyle for six months.
+My accountant husband read the article later and told me that under the current economic conditions the six-month account should be a minimum eighteen to twenty-four-month account.

 If you find yourself, unexpectedly out of work, adjust your budget.
 Cut back on expenses where you can now.
 Some treats will have to go.
-Instead of a weekly mani-pedi appointment you may need to cut back to once per month or switch to doing these services at home.
-A similar paring knife should be taken to hair salon appointments, shopping trips for fun and optional entertainment activities.
+Instead of a weekly mani-pedi appointment, you may need to cut back to once per month or switch to doing these services at home.
+A similar paring knife should be taken to hair salon appointments, shopping trips for fun, and optional entertainment activities.
 If you start cutting back as soon as the unexpected separation from employment occurs, you will spend less money.
 If less money is spent the nest egg or unemployment insurance funds will go further and last longer.

 Becoming separated from employment unexpectedly happens.
 So, the question for you this wonderful day is what is the first thing you would do if you found yourself unexpectedly out of work?